rcheng15jhu/plenum/docs/SRS.md

 > Will this be a Web/desktop/mobile (all, or some other kind of) application?
 Would it conform to the Client-Server software architecture?

 * This would be a client-server architecture.
-We may potentially use React for the frontend and a simple framework like Javalin or Sparkjava for the backend.
+We may potentially use React for the frontend and a simple framework like Sparkjava for the backend.

 ## User Stories